PRC Certificate of Good Standing: How to Request a Certificate of Good Standing

 After submitting your application, pay the required processing fee:

-- Keep the official receipt or proof of payment as you will need it when claiming the certificate
+- Keep the official receipt — you will need it when claiming the certificate

-Tip: Additional fees may apply if you need the certificate apostilled by the Department of Foreign Affairs (DFA).
-The apostille fee is separate from the PRC processing fee.
+Tip: If you need the certificate apostilled by the Department of Foreign Affairs (DFA) for use abroad, expect to pay an additional ₱200 (regular) or ₱400 (expedited) per document, separate from the PRC fee.

 Submit Requirements